Neoxas/Neoxas.github.io/_drafts/First Post.markdown

 date:   2016-05-25 13:50:06 -0400
 categories: Engineering
 ---
 Well that's it.
-After around 5 months of slaving over a hot design board, my group has managed to create a drone *Cue Trumpet Fanfair here*.
+After around 5 months of slaving over a hot design board, my group has managed to create a drone *Cue Trumpet Fan-fair here*.
 This is not just any drone.
 Oh no, this is a super sexy canard quad-tilt rotor.

 ###WOW